Nikolai Getman: The Gulag legacy

-The Heritage Foundation provides access to all 50 of Getman's paintings together with explanations of their significance.
+The Victims of Communism Museum provides access to all 50 of Getman's paintings together with explanations of their significance.
 Their impact is especially effective in providing visual representations of the conduct of the camps, the harsh working conditions, the severe climate and the fate of the prisoners themselves.

 The Gulag paintings were not shown until 1993 at a private exhibition in the gallery of the Russian Artists' Union in Orel.
 In 1995, there was a special ceremony in the Turgenev Theatre in Orel where a Getman exhibition entitled "The Gulag in the Eyes of an Artist" was opened in the presence of the artist and Aleksandr Solzhenitsyn, author of The Gulag Archipelago.

 In June 1997, the private exhibition "The Gulag in the Eyes of an Artist" was displayed at the U.S. Congress in Washington, D.C.

 Other artistic activities

 In 1953, after his release, Getman worked as an artist in the House of Culture in Yagodnoe in Magadan Oblast.
 In 1956, he took part in an exhibition of the works of artists from Siberia and the Kolyma region and became a candidate for the USSR Union of Artists in 1957.
 In April 1963, he took part in the Second Congress of the USSR Artists' Union in Moscow, and in 1964 became a member of the USSR Artists' Union.
 He helped organize the Magadan Artists' Union and became director of the Magadan section of the Arts Foundation of the RSFSR from 1963 to 1966.
 In 1976, he moved from Magadan to Orel, where he had a studio in the local branch of the Russian Artists' Union.
 During this period he was also required to paint a number of portraits of political figures.

 He participated in several art exhibitions across the Soviet Union as well as in Germany, Bulgaria, Finland and The Netherlands.